-- Parents' meeting and discussion led by reception teacher, reception teaching assistant, headteacher and SEN/nurture lead to introduce the induction process and school procedures, answer any questions, and give parents a brief insight into school life. - The EYFS teacher and teaching assistant will conduct a home visit in order to build familiarity, get to know the child and their interests and to meet the child in their natural environment.
-This also gives an opportunity for the child or parent to ask any questions or voice any concerns they may have, or to pass on any important information.
-On this visit, parents/ carers will also receive an induction pack with any necessary resources or information from the class teacher. - The children will be invited to attend 3 taster sessions in June and July in our EYFS classroom.
-Here they will be able to build familiarity with the setting, their friends, their teachers, and some of the routines that they will experience in September. - During the first week of September, the children will attend half-day sessions with half of the class to start with for the first couple of days, before moving onto staying over lunchtime where they will meet the other half of their cohort.
-They will experience a full day by the end of the first full week.
+- Parents' meeting and discussion led by reception teacher, reception teaching assistant, headteacher and SEN/nurture lead in the school hall or outdoor classroom to introduce the induction process and school procedures, answer any questions, and give parents a brief insight into school life. - The EYFS teacher and teaching assistant will conduct a home visit to your child in their family home in order to build familiarity, get to know the child and their interests, to meet them in their natural environment, and this also gives an opportunity for the child or parent to ask any questions or voice any concerns they may have, or to pass on any important information.
+On this visit, you will also receive an induction pack with any necessary resources or information from the class teacher. - The children will be invited to attend 3 Taster Sessions in July in our EYFS classroom.
+Here they will be able to build familiarity with the setting, their friends, their teachers, and some of the routines that they will experience in September. - During the first week of September, the children will attend for half-day sessions with half of the class to start with for the first couple of days, then on the 3rd day they will stay over lunchtime where they will meet the other half of their cohort over lunch, before being in for a full day by the end of the first full week.
 They will then be in full-time moving forward after this first week.
 Our school day is 8:55am-3:25pm.